MrSluffy/sis-res/README.md

 ## Create your own Module to used S.I.S in your favorite android 11 custom roms
 - For educational purposes only
+- I'm no responsible for any damage on your device.
+Do this at on your own risk*

 ## Step 0: PRECONFIGURATIONS!
 Install/Used Apktool for PC [here](https://ibotpeaches.github.io/Apktool/)